 Predictive Dock Assignment Eliminates Yard Congestion

-Fleet systems work with queue management to assign arriving trucks to specific loading bays based on available space.
-For example, if a truck is 15 minutes away, it can be matched with a dock that will be free in 12 minutes.
-Drivers receive step-by-step directions to their assigned bays, and loading crews are informed ahead of time.
+Queue management systems assign arriving trucks to available loading bays in fleet systems.
+For example, if a truck is 15 minutes away, it can go with a dock that will be free in 12 minutes.
+Drivers receive complete directions to their assigned bays.
+Loading crews get prior information what to do next.
+This allows vehicles to move from the gate to the dock without using radios or causing traffic.

 -